kodefox/exoflex-docs/docs/toast-uncontrolled.md

 ### `showToast(params)`

-show a Toast and then dismiss it after the specified duration has passed
+Show a Toast and then dismiss it after the specified duration has passed.
-refer to [this section](#params) for the available params in showToast
+Refer to [this section](#params) for the available params in showToast.

 ### `hideToast()`

-dismiss the currently visible toast.
+Dismiss the currently visible toast.
 Does nothing when there's no visible toast.